 What the Nico Ditch created was an effective defensive barrier, which incorporated the boggy and frequently impassable mosslands.
 This would give a defensive structure between the River Irwell and Moorside peat bog in the west, and the River Medlock and Ashton Moss peat bog in the east.
 In between the two mosses lay the large defensive ditch, so anyone approaching from the south had to pass over it or attempt to get through bog country either side.

 Although the ditch was built in Saxon times, it continued in use as a landscape marker well into the medieval period.
 It is mentioned in two charters granting land in Audenshaw to the monks of Kersal Cell in Salford.
+(See our page on the small monastery at Kersal here).
 It was called ‘Mykelldiche’ and the Latin ‘magnum fossatum’ which means ‘great big ditch’.
 A century later in the early 1300s it was variously called ‘Mekeldyche’, ‘Mikeldiche’, ‘Muchildiche’ and ‘Mochelidich’.
 It’s name today ‘Nico Ditch’ is probably just a corruption of the these various spellings.
 It’s route is still marked in places today by the modern administrative boundaries between Manchester and Stockport as well as between Manchester and Tameside.